 An equity security represents a proportionate share of the ownership of a company.
 Its value is based on the success of the company's business, any income paid to stockholders, the value of its assets and general market conditions.
 The value of equity securities will be affected by changes in the stock markets, which may be the result of domestic or international political or economic news, changes in interest rates or changing investor sentiment.
 At times, stock markets can be volatile and stock prices can change substantially.
 Equity securities risk affects the Fund's net asset value per share ("NAV"), which will fluctuate as the value of the securities it holds changes.
 Not all stock prices change uniformly or at the same time, and not all stock markets move in the same direction at the same time.
 Other factors affect a particular stock's prices, such as poor earnings reports by an issuer, loss of major customers, major litigation against an issuer, or changes in governmental regulations affecting an industry.
+Adverse news affecting one company can sometimes depress the stock prices of all companies in the same industry.
 Not all factors can be predicted.
 Types of equity securities in which the Fund may invest include primarily common stocks, preferred equity, convertible securities, warrants, rights and depository receipts of companies that are organized as corporations, limited partnerships or limited liability companies; and real estate investment trusts ("REITs").